-| Environmental Impact Surveys
+Environmental Impact Surveys

 After being used, the surfactants in detergents and other products are discharged into the environment.
-Lion takes part in the Japan Soap and Detergent Association's environmental monitoring and risk assessment of four types of surfactants in rivers near Tokyo and Osaka, which it conducts four times a year.
-Furthermore, Lion conducts its own monitoring of the concentrations of the surfactants MEE in the same watersheds, because this surfactant was developed by Lion.
-By doing so, we confirm that it has little impact on ecosystems.
+Four times a year, Lion takes part in the Japan Soap and Detergent Association's environmental monitoring and risk assessment of four types of surfactants in rivers near Tokyo and Osaka in order to ensure that the impact of these substances on local ecosystems is minimal.

-Environmental Impact Surveys of Surfactants MEE
+> Environmental Impact Surveys of Surfactants